prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 This is the function that will allow RTD sub-modules to modify the AdUnit object for each auction.
 It's called as part of the requestBids hook.

 1. RTD-core will call this function with:
-    - reqBidsConfigObj: a sligtly modified version of the object that's passed to `pbjs.requestBids` (see [below](#reqBidsConfigObj)).
+    - reqBidsConfigObj: a slightly modified version of the object that's passed to `pbjs.requestBids` (see [below](#reqBidsConfigObj)).
 Note that several auctions can happen concurrently, so the sub-module must be ready to support this.
     - callback: lets RTD-core know which auction the sub-module is done with.
     - config: the sub-module's config params provided by the publisher
     - userConsent object (see above)